Planet Hollywood New York

 Times Square and the Architecture of Spectacle Dining

-When Planet Hollywood opened its doors in the 1990s, it arrived as part of a calculated effort to turn dining into an entertainment format.
+Planet Hollywood New York is a casual Classic American restaurant at 136 W 42nd St in New York, New York, with a Google rating of 4.2 from 702 reviews.
 The Times Square location on West 42nd Street was not an accident of real estate: the block sits at the commercial and symbolic centre of one of the highest-footfall corridors in the United States, where the boundaries between retail, tourism, and hospitality have always been deliberately blurred.
 What Planet Hollywood represented, at that moment, was the thesis that a restaurant's primary currency could be atmosphere and association rather than culinary precision.
 That argument shaped an entire category of American dining, and its echoes are still visible in how Times Square's hospitality strip operates today.

 The chain model that Planet Hollywood exemplified placed memorabilia, celebrity brand equity, and theatrical interiors ahead of kitchen investment.
 This was a deliberate menu architecture: the food existed to justify the room rather than the other way around.
 Understanding that inversion is essential to placing the venue in any honest critical context.
 The question the format asks is not what is on the plate but what the plate is doing inside a broader experience economy.
-For context on what a fully kitchen-led approach looks like in New York at the leading of the market, Le Bernardin and Per Se represent the opposite pole, where the menu is the entire argument and the room is built to serve it.
+Le Bernardin and Per Se represent the opposite pole, where the menu is the entire argument and the room is built to serve it.

 Theme restaurant menus from the 1990s onward followed a recognisable architecture: broad American comfort categories (burgers, sandwiches, pasta, appetiser platters), accessible price points calibrated to tourist budgets, and portion sizes scaled for the expectation of value-over-refinement.
 The format was designed to eliminate decision fatigue for a transient audience with no prior relationship to the city's dining culture.
-This is structurally different from the tasting menu logic at Atomix or the omakase discipline at Masa, where the menu is a sequenced argument about a cuisine tradition, and removing a single course would disrupt the internal logic of the meal.
+This is structurally different from the tasting menu logic at Atomix or the omakase discipline at Masa.

 What a menu structured around entertainment rather than cuisine tells you is that the kitchen is not the creative centre of the operation.
 The creative centre is the room: the rotating memorabilia, the branded merchandise retail, the association with Hollywood production and celebrity culture.
 This is not a criticism unique to Planet Hollywood; it is a description of the format it pioneered.
-Venues like Alinea in Chicago have since demonstrated that theatrical experience and culinary seriousness can coexist, but they require a fundamentally different investment model and a different relationship between chef and concept.
+Venues like Alinea in Chicago have since demonstrated that theatrical experience and culinary seriousness can coexist.

 The 1990s Chain Boom and What It Built